cn-tools/cntools_FreshRssExtensions/xExtension-FilterTitle/README.md

 other
 ```

-Additional you can choose if the blocked entries should be deleted (default) or should marked as read.
+Additional you can choose if the blocked entries not be added into database (default) or added into database but marked as read.

 ## Translations